mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/spi.md

 - Upgrade all installed packages to the latest versions available `spi --upgrade`

-- Locate packages or slackbuilds of interest by package name or description `spi {{search_terms}}`
+- Locate packages or slackbuilds by package name or description `spi {{search_terms}}`

 - Display information about a package or slackbuild